cwaage/cs50_labs/README.md

 ##### DEBUG

 At this point you may see errors appear in the output.
-Don't Panic!
-This is all part of the coding process.
+This should be getting familiar, and you know not to panic.
+I hope.
 Do your best to work through any errors.
 It's always best to start with the first error that is listed.

 If the C compiler error messages are confusing to you, try using `help50` (yes yet another command).
 This command is programmed